gbowerman/azure-myriad/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ### vmss-nat-pools.json

-Create a VMSS with load balancer, public IP and inbound NAT rules.
+Create an Ubuntu VMSS with load balancer, public IP and inbound NAT rules.
+SSH to port 50000 of the public IP address will connect to port 22 of the 1st VM in the scale set.
+SSH to port 50001 will connect to port 22 of the second VM and so on.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgbowerman%2Fazure-myriad%2Fmaster%2Fnat-pools%2Fvmss-nat-pools.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ### vmss-win-iis-vnet-storage-lb.json